Advice and Wellbeing. Suicide Awareness

 Address underlying issues.

 While suicidal tendencies need to be taken very seriously in themselves, they are always linked to deeper underlying emotional difficulties.
 These issues are often complex and buried in the unconscious, which is why longer-term treatment is often required.
 If you call the Hospitality Action’s advice line, a consultant will help you think about whether counselling or psychotherapy is what you need, and if so, what kind would be the most helpful to you.
-Finally, if someone you know has committed suicide or even attempted suicide, it is also very important that you get robust support.
+Finally, if someone you know has ended their own life or even attempted to, it is also very important that you get robust support.
 The people who are left behind are often faced with the unbearable feelings that the person who has killed themselves or attempted suicide could not cope with.
 This can lead to powerful experiences of both anger and guilt.
 Even in office settings, the suicide of a colleague can have a devastating effect on work teams.
 Do not underestimate the impact.